codersaiful/woo-product-table/readme.txt

 = What is default Shortcode? =

 Default Shortcode is [Product_Table id='123' name='Home Table'] as well as also able to change.
 Go to Product Table page from dashboard.

+= How can use table shortcode inside theme or inside PHP code? =

+It's simple.
+Nothing different.
+Like WordPress, use `echo do_shortcode( "[Product_Table id='123' name='Table Name']" )`.
+Remember: Here id will be your table/shortcode it and name: your Table Name.

 = Can I set product limitation to show in one table? =